 Where to Eat in Mystic

-Grab a slice from the famous Mystic Pizza (yes, the one from the movie), or see how it stacks up against a wood-fired pie from Mango’s. (our personal favorite)
+Of course you have to grab a slice from the famous Mystic Pizza (yes, the one from the movie), or see how it stacks up against a wood-fired pie from Mango’s. (our personal favorite)

 Not in a pizza mood?
 Engine Room serves up stacked burgers and thick milkshakes in a laid-back, family-friendly spot.